Getting started with Yandex BareMetal

 Are you sure you want to continue connecting (yes/no/[fingerprint])?

-To establish a server connection, specify its public IP address which can be found in the management console, in the Public address field under Network settings on the server page.
+To establish a server connection, specify its public IP address which you can get using the management console, in the Public IP address field under Public network on the server page.

 To connect to the server, run the following command in the command line: